youmukonpaku1337/powerbox/README.md

 The default passwords are powerbox for root and powerbox for the powerbox user.

 # What are the tweaks you made?
-installed zsh, doas, openssh i think
+installed zsh, doas, mpv, openssh, bat, nnn, bash, wget, curl, alpine-sdk, github-cli, git, alpine-base

-added the inet group to get socket access to use internet added the powerbox and root user to inet group
+added the inet group to get socket access to use internet

+added the powerbox and root user to inet group

 did some stuff to make openrc work (just symlinked some file to make it think that /run/openrc/softlevel exists)